hrushikeshrv/ocw/6.046/lec2.md

 The recurrence for this algorithm, as you can clearly see, is T(n) = 2T(n/2) + O(n), which is the same as the merge sort recurrence, and so the time complexity of this algorithm is $O(n log n)$.
 This is the optimal time complexity for the general convex hull problem.

 There is a final step left of removing the edges of the two sub hulls now that we have merged them.
-For doing that we follow a ìcopy and pasteî procedure.
+For doing that we follow a ‚Äúcopy and paste‚Äù procedure.
 Let us say that we have found the upper tangent going from point
 $a_i$ to point $b_j$, where $a_i$ is a point in the left sub hull and $b_j$ is a point on the right sub hull, and we have found a lower tangent going from point $a_k$ to point $b_m$, where $a_k$ is a point on the left sub hull and $b_m$ is a point on the right sub hull.